-The set of electron cross sections in C$_{2}$H$_{2}$F$_{4}$, derived by {\v{S}}a{\v{s}}i{\'c} et al. \cite{sasic2010measurements}, is used as initial set in our iterative procedure.
-Indeed, the chemical structures of C$_{2}$H$_{2}$F$_{4}$ and C$_{3}$H$_{2}$F$_{4}$ are very similar, except for only one carbon atom, therefore it may be reasonable to assume that electron cross sections of both gases might be quite similar.
+The set of electron collision cross sections in C$_{2}$H$_{2}$F$_{4}$, derived by {\v{S}}a{\v{s}}i{\'c} et al. \cite{sasic2010measurements}, is used as initial set in our iterative procedure.
+Indeed, the chemical structures of C$_{2}$H$_{2}$F$_{4}$ and C$_{3}$H$_{2}$F$_{4}$ are very similar, except for only one carbon atom, therefore it may be reasonable to assume that electron collision cross sections of both gases might be quite similar.
 As next step, the initial ionization cross section was shifted from $\sim$10 eV to 7.5 eV because previous simulations suggest that the ionization energy of C$_{3}$H$_{2}$F$_{4}$ is $\sim$3 eV lower than that of C$_{2}$H$_{2}$F$_{4}$ \cite{benussi2015properties}.
-Since the methodology consists in adjusting the electron collision cross sections to fit the measured electron swarm parameters, the elastic cross section of the initial set has repeatedly been modified by random variations of its magnitude in different energy ranges until the calculated values of drift velocity in pure C$_{3}$H$_{2}$F$_{4}$ were within the experimental uncertainties.
-Furthermore, some modifications were also applied to the magnitude of excitation cross sections in order to improve the agreement with the values of $v_{drift}$ as a function of $E/N$ in gas mixtures of C$_{3}$H$_{2}$F$_{4}$/CO$_{2}$ in addition to the case in pure C$_{3}$H$_{2}$F$_{4}$.
-More details are reported in section \ref{sec:results2}.
-Finally, the attachment cross sections of C$_{3}$H$_{2}$F$_{4}$ have been determined.
+Since the methodology involves adjusting the electron collision cross sections to match the measured electron swarm parameters, the elastic cross section of the initial set has been repeatedly adjusted by random variations of its magnitude in different energy ranges until the calculated values of drift velocity in pure C$_{3}$H$_{2}$F$_{4}$ fell within the experimental uncertainties.
+Moreover, adjustments were made to the magnitude of excitation cross sections to improve the agreement with the measured values of $v_{drift}$ as a function of $E/N$ in gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$, in addition to those measured in pure C$_{3}$H$_{2}$F$_{4}$.

-The attachment cross section of the initial set, corresponding to the electron attachment in C$_{2}$H$_{2}$F$_{4}$, cannot be used in the iterative procedure because there are experimental evidences that the electron capture in C$_{3}$H$_{2}$F$_{4}$ occurs in two different processes.
+The attachment cross section of the initial set, corresponding to the electron attachment in C$_{2}$H$_{2}$F$_{4}$, cannot be used in the iterative procedure because there is experimental evidence indicating that electron capture in C$_{3}$H$_{2}$F$_{4}$ occurs through two distinct processes.
 Indeed, the effective ionization rate coefficient $k_{eff}$ in pure C$_{3}$H$_{2}$F$_{4}$ decreases when the gas pressure increases, as measured by Chachereau et al. \cite{alise2016paper}.
 This pressure dependence indicates the presence of three-body electron attachment processes \cite{alise2016paper, christophorou1984electrons}.
 In particular, the stable capture of electrons in C$_{3}$H$_{2}$F$_{4}$ can occur by dissociative attachment processes or collisional stabilization processes, described as follows: